ImperatorS79/phoenicis-deb/Readme.md

 ```
 The generated .deb is located in `phoenicis/phoenicis-dist/target`

 Currently only Ubuntu 18.10 is supported.
-You can look at the source an provides PR if you want to add other deb based operating system specific configuration.
+You can look at the source and provides PR if you want to add other deb based operating system specific configuration.

-There is also maven plugins for rpm, but I did not take a look at rhem yet.
+There are also maven plugins for rpm, but I did not take a look at rhem yet.